MongoDB integration with FastNetMon Advanced

 ObjectId("5a985f3cec7006077668a321").getTimestamp()

-And it will return timestamp object:
+And it will return a timestamp object:

 ISODate("2022-03-01T20:14:52Z")